shariq1989/cookbook/content/recipe/KEDJENOU.md

     "ivorian",
     "stew"
 ]
-#thumbnail= "images/carnitas.jpg"
+#thumbnail= "images/kedjenou.jpg"
 +++

 Servings: 4<!--more-->

 #### INGREDIENTS

+For the Stew:

-* 1 LB.
-Chicken or Lamb
+* 1 Lb.
+Chicken or Lamb, cut into 1-2 in. pieces
 * 4 Large Tomatoes, diced
 * 2 Onions, diced
 * 4 Garlic Cloves
-* 2 Carrots, sliced
+* 2 Medium Carrots, sliced
 * 5 Red Potatoes, quartered

-For spice

-* Cumin
+* 2 Cups Chicken Stock or 2 Cups Water and 1 Tsp.
+Better than Bouillon

+For the Kedjenou Spice Mix:

+* 1 Tsp.
+Cumin, Ground
-* Garlic Powder
+* 1 Tbsp.
+Garlic Powder
-* Sugar
+* 1/2 Tsp.
+Sugar
-* Cinnamon
+* 1/2 Tsp.
+Cinnamon, ground
-* Paprika
+* 1 1/2 Tbsp.
+Paprika
-* Chicken Bouillon
-* Salt
+* Salt, to taste
-* Pepper
+* Pepper, to taste
-* Cayenne Pepper
+* 1/2 Tsp.
+Cayenne Pepper
-* Turmeric
+* 1 Tsp.
+Turmeric

 #### DIRECTIONS

+1. In a small bowl, mix together the ingredients for the Kedjenou Spice Mix.
+Use 2 Tbsp. to cover the chicken or lamb.
-1. Place the lamb or chicken in the Instant Pot with oil on saute mode for 4 min., moving around so all sides are seared.
+2. Heat oil in Instant Pot on saute mode.
+Add the lamb or chicken and saute for 4 min., moving around so all sides are seared.
-2. Add tomatoes, onion, garlic, other vegetables, and 1-2 TBSP. of spice mix (leftover spice mix can last for 3 months if placed in a mason jar).
+3. Add in the tomatoes, onion, garlic, and other vegetables, and 1-2 TBSP. of Kedjenou Spice Mix (leftover spice mix can last for 3 months if stored in a seeled mason jar).
-3. Add ½ CUP water.
+4. Add ½ CUP water.
-4. Close the Instant Pot and set to manual for 50 min.
+5. Close the Instant Pot and cook on high pressure for 50 min. with a natural release.
-5. Serve with rice or eat as a stew.
+6. Serve with rice or eat as a stew.